 It is okay for other family members to receive the Varicella and MMR, but not the inhaled influenza (FluMist) or the OPV.
 If a sibling receives one of these vaccines, we recommend good handwashing, no sharing of cups/utensils, and no sleeping together for one week following vaccination.

 Some schools or activity programs may need a letter explaining why your child has not had live virus vaccines.
 The transplant team can provide this letter to you.

 It is recommended for transplant patients and their families to receive the influenza vaccine every year.
 Household members should get the injectable (needle) flu vaccine only.

 If your family is planning international travel, you may need additional immunizations.
 Please contact the transplant team for more information.

 Medical alert bracelet or necklace

 It is very important that your child wear a medical alert bracelet or necklace at all times.
-An order form is included at the end of the handbook.
+An order form is included at the end of the handbook and included here.

 Nutrition after liver transplant

 - It is important for your child to eat a well-balanced diet.